 ' ... the maker of a stupendous discovery, would, if he were unable to reveal it, be the prisoner of an almost intolerable contradiction, between his pride that would ..... impel him to make it public, and his fear, which would constrain him to remain silent....'

-As de Sède correctly observed in 'The Accursed Treasure of Rennes-le-Château' … the secret seemed to be of great import …. and thus literary tricks were used not purely for effect or deliberate obfuscation but adopted to disseminate the extraordinary information being imparted.
+As de Sède correctly observed in his book 'The Accursed Treasure of Rennes-le-Château… for his two informants, the Affair of the Two Rennes seemed to be of great import …. and thus these tricks were not just for deliberate obfuscation but to disseminate [or perhaps obtain] information.

 Hearing and Seeing